Haines, Edward

 Haines Jnr would certainly have needed to maximise his own profitability, as records show that between 1828-1862 he fathered 19 offspring.

 From 1828 to 1861 directories, baptismal registers and census returns record Haines at various Brighton abodes.
 He last appears in directories in 1858 as "Profilist and Photographist" .
-However, the sole evidence of Haines' photography comes from two plate glass negatives of his own profiles, which may have supplied contact prints of his work, discovered in 2022.
+However, the sole evidence of Haines' photography comes from two plate glass negatives of his own profiles, discovered in 2022, which may have supplied contact prints of his work.

 The 1871 Census of Arthur Street records Haines' wife as Brighton-born, a laundress and widow.
 With no evidence of his death in London, it's presumed that, perhaps visiting kin, Edward Haines' death was registered as occurring in Brighton between July and September 1866.
 His interment is unrecorded.